zach1020/qr-code-generator/README.md

 # qr-code-generator
-A program that generates QR codes
+A program that generates QR codes.

+Still developing...